![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 Trenitalia's 300 km/h (186 mph) Frecciarossas have standard, premium, business & executive class, cafe-bar, power sockets & free WiFi.

-Private operator Italo's competing high-speed trains have 3 classes, power sockets at all seats & free WiFi, see more information about Italo.
+Private operator Italo's competing high-speed trains have 3 classes, power sockets at all seats & free WiFi, see more about Italo.
 Which is best, Italo or Trenitalia?

 -